 KIRs apply to only nonsecurity updates.
 This is because rolling back a fix for a nonsecurity update doesn’t create a potential security vulnerability.

-Recently an issue ressolved using Known Issue Rollback KIR where Outlook Search not showing recent emails after Windows update KB5008212 or later updates.
-This issue is related to emails which have been stored locally in a PST or OST files.
-It might affect POP and IMAP accounts, as well as Microsoft Exchange and Microsoft 365 hosted accounts.
+Recently an issue resolved using Known Issue Rollback KIR where Outlook Search not showing recent emails after Windows update KB5008212 or later updates.
+This issue is related to emails that have been stored locally in PST or OST files.
+It might affect POP and IMAP accounts, as well as Microsoft Exchange and Microsoft 365-hosted accounts.

 A Known Issue Rollback KIR policy definition has a limited lifespan (a few months, at most).
 After Microsoft publishes an amended update to address the original issue, the KIR is no longer necessary.

 Download and Install the KIR MSI files

 Let’s check how to download and Install KIR files, To see an example of a KIR MSI file, Outlook search might not locate recent emails